ofiwg/libfabric/man/fi_endpoint.3.md

 operations -- see FI_CANCEL flag -- in order for this call to succeed.
 Canceling an operation causes the fabric provider to search for the operation and, if it is still pending, complete it as having been canceled.
+If multiple outstanding operations match the context parameter, only one will be canceled.
+In this case, the operation which is canceled is provider specific.
 The cancel operation will complete within a bounded period of time.

 ## fi_alias